4 Simple Steps for Better Employee Development Plans

 Any of these approaches can work.
 The goal is to give whoever’s in charge appropriate power to act, accountability for the results, and a strong voice to advocate for the interests of both the organization and its employees.

 Consider how your organization will evaluate and share results.
-Your executive team also needs to understand the bigger picture: career development efforts should ultimately create a more optimized workplace with happier, more engaged employees.
+Your executive team also needs to understand the bigger picture.
+Career development efforts should ultimately create a more optimized workplace with happier, more engaged employees.

 One of the best ways to find out is by asking for feedback often.
 A brief, anonymous email survey can quickly take the pulse of your entire organization and show what’s working well and where there’s room for improvement.
+Make it absolutely clear to your employees that it is anonymous, to avoid suspicion that they are being “spied on.”